khadijahW/CyberFlash/README.md

 As I progressed through the project, I faced a few challenges and realizations as noted below:
 I decided to document this issues for my own future record and also believe that this may help others if attempting this project.

->[Important] The project Function was missing as I prepared to deploy my function
+>[Issue] The project Function was missing as I prepared to deploy my function
-            Issue: Copying files from other repositories I had created rather than the individual code
+            Why: Copying files from other repositories I had created rather than the individual code

+>[Issue]

+>[Issue]

+>